-‘That’s Bad Police Work’: Cops Release Handcuffed, Armed Man, Unaware He’s Still ‘Strapped’; Rookie Mistake Caught On Camera Serves As Chilling Wake Up Call
+‘That’s Bad Police Work’: Cops Release Handcuffed, Armed Man, Unaware He’s Still ‘Strapped,’ Rookie Mistake Caught On Camera Serves As Chilling Wake Up Call

 Cats have nine lives, but so do police officers at times.

 A chilling video posted online shows how a group of officers are only alive because a handcuffed man didn’t have any intent to do them harm.
 The field tactics defy every conceivable level of law enforcement training.
-Still, the man got his one-minute of fame by pointing out to viewers how “bad” the police work was and how luck was on their sides.
+Still, the man got his one minute of fame by pointing out to viewers how “bad” the police work was and how luck was on their sides.
 The disturbing video was posted on May 16, 2016, but has gained traction recently.

 Without question, America has some of the most loyal, patriotic and competent police officers that love their communities and display some of the highest levels of training.
 However, we don’t live in a perfect world and sometimes, things go haywire — often, with deadly circumstances.
 Unfortunately, bad police work exists.